KyberNetwork/developer-portal/README.md

 # KyberDAO Developer Overview
-In the next version of Kyber Network protocol, we introduce the DAO and a staking model where KNC holders can stake KNC to have voting power (called stakers) in order to vote for different voting campaigns on the DAO contract.
+In the next version of Kyber Network protocol, we introduce the DAO and a staking model where KNC holders can stake KNC to have voting power (called stakers) in order to vote for different voting campaigns on the Dao contract.
+They will claim rewards from the kyberFeeHandler contract(s).

 ## Pool Operators
 Pool operators form an critial part of the overall KyberDAO system, helping to ensure that a wide range of voting interests will be represented while allowing KNC holders to easily stake their tokens and get rewards by choosing a pool operator who aligns with them.